Why Choose Our Law Office for Your Family Law Case

 Frequently Asked Questions

 Your first meeting with our family law attorney is confidential and focused on your concerns.
 We will discuss your family background, current issues, and what you hope to accomplish.
 This is the time for you to share your priorities and learn how Texas law might apply to your case.
 You will get clear recommendations, potential strategies, and honest answers about the process.
-Our team’s goal is to make you comfortable and help you understand what to expect going forward.
+Our team’s goal is to help you feel comfortable and understand what to expect going forward.

 Mediation is a common way to resolve family law disputes in Allen before going to trial.
 During mediation, both parties work with a neutral mediator to discuss child custody, property, and other contested issues.
 Courts in Collin County often encourage mediation because it can reduce costs, help parties retain more control, and lead to faster agreements.
 We prepare our clients for each session, advise them throughout, and help formalize agreements that can be made into enforceable court orders.